Outstanding Undergraduate Advisor Awards

 Awards Committee

-Erin Ciarimboli, Director of Undergraduate Advising, Office of Undergraduate Advising
+Dr. Erin Ciarimboli | Director of Undergraduate Advising

 Nomination Process

-• Nominations will be accepted from undergraduate students, as well as current UConn colleagues, faculty, or current or past supervisors.
-Nominate an advisor using this link by March 14, 2023.
+Nominations will be accepted from undergraduate students, as well as current UConn colleagues, faculty, or current or past supervisors.
+Nominate an advisor using this link by February 23, 2026.

-• Nominee’s advising philosophy.
+• Nominee’s advising philosophy

-• Nominee’s advising resume/vita or portfolio.
+• Nominee’s advising resume/vita

 • Testimonials can come from:

-• current University of Connecticut colleagues
+• Current University of Connecticut colleagues

-• past or present supervisors
+• Past or present supervisors

 Timeline